justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 	1. build however many 2-input selectors needed
 	2. Put them through more 2-input selectors waka waka

-7-151 chips have a GO ting... the ting is active when
+7-151 chips have a GO ting... the thing is active when 0
 #### New Symbols
 Digital power is an upward pointing triangle
 Digital ground is 3 progressively smaller lines (downward triangle divided into three)